bartificer/programming-by-stealth/docs/pbs34.md

 </html>
 ```

-While writing my test suite I quickly realised that I would need similar pieces of dummy data over and over again.
-Rather than re-defining that dummy data each time, I chose to build a data structure to store it, which I named `DUMMY_DATA`.
+While writing my test suite, I quickly realised that I would need similar pieces of dummy data over and over again.
+Rather than redefining that dummy data each time, I chose to build a data structure to store it, which I named `DUMMY_DATA`.

 The `DUMMY_DATA` variable is a plain object where the names are short abbreviations that describe the piece of sample data, and the values are themselves plain objects.
 These inner plain objects each contain two name-value pairs, a textual description of the piece of sample data with the name `desc`, and the actual piece of sample data with the name `val`.